ece398-buvip/vip-weather-docs/docs/software-build.md

 }
 ```

-Then, re-start the Nginx server for the changes to take effect:
+Then re-start the Nginx server for the changes to take effect:

 ```bash
 sudo systemctl restart nginx